 Investing has taken on increasing complexity in recent years.
 The wide range of options can make it difficult to determine which investment accounts are right for you.
 Contributing to a 401k through your employer is a smart way to begin saving for retirement.

 With the tax deferment benefits and employer-matched contributions, 401ks can be especially advantageous.
 It is important to start saving for retirement as early in your career as possible, because the longer you save, the more you can potentially benefit from compound interest.

 What Is the Max 401k Contribution?

-The current limit on 401k contributions is $18,500 (age 50 and older can contribute an additional $6,000 as a catch-up contribution).
-The limit for your 401k contribution and your employer match is $55,000.
-The $6,000 catch-up amount for age 50 and older would be in addition to the $55,000 limit.
+The current limit on 401k contributions is $20,500 (age 50 and older can contribute an additional $6,500 as a catch-up contribution).
+The limit for your 401k contribution and your employer match is $61,000.
+The $6,500 catch-up amount for age 50 and older would be in addition to the $61,000 limit.

 While 401k plans are sponsored by your employer, an IRA (Individual Retirement Account) enables you to save for retirement on your own.
 You can absolutely have both.
-The IRA limit is currently at $5,500—and those age 50 and older can contribute an additional $1,000 annually.
+The IRA limit is currently at $6,000—and those age 50 and older can contribute an additional $1,000 annually.

 A traditional IRA is tax-deferred, which means you don’t pay tax until you withdraw your funds, hopefully in retirement.
 When investing in a Roth IRA, on the other hand, you pay tax on your income before you make contributions to your Roth IRA.

-If you are single or married and filing separately, and you earn more than $135,000, you’ll no longer be allowed to contribute to a Roth IRA.
-If you are married and filing jointly, The Roth IRA income limit is $199,000.
-Additional rules and requirements exist depending on your specific situation.
-There are no income limits for traditional IRAs, though there are income limits on the tax deductions traditional IRAs entitle you to.
+If you are single or married and filing separately, and you earn more than $144,000, you’ll no longer be allowed to contribute to a Roth IRA.
+If you are married and filing jointly, The Roth IRA income limit is $214,000.

 As you can see, it can become challenging to keep up with the complex array of qualifications, limits and other requirements related to IRA contributions.
 Limits can vary depending on your income status and career shifts, and potentially on new federal tax rules.